Icinga/icingaweb2-module-businessprocess/doc/02-Getting-Started.md

 ![New on Dashboard](screenshot/02_getting-started/0210_new-on-dashboard.png)

-Now let's move on and create some Nodes.
+Now let's move on and [create your first Nodes](03-Create-your-first-process-node.md).